Green Quotes

 * https://greenpolicy360.net/w/File:Buckminster_and_a_Geodesic_Dome.jpg

-"The ideal subject of totalitarian rule is not the convinced Nazi or the dedicated communist, but people for whom the distinction between fact and fiction, true and false, no longer exists." -- Hannah Arendt, "The Origins of Totalitarianism" (1951)... and lecture at the Graduate Faculty of the New School for Social Research, NYC, 1973
+"The ideal subject of totalitarian rule is not the convinced Nazi or the dedicated communist, but people for whom the distinction between fact and fiction, true and false, no longer exists."
+"Factuality itself depends for its continued existence upon the existence of the nontotalitarian world." -- Hannah Arendt, "The Origins of Totalitarianism" (1951)... and lectures at the Graduate Faculty of the New School for Social Research, NYC, 1973-75

 “You could leave life right now.
 Let that determine what you do and say and think.” -- Marcus Aurelius, "Meditations"